ry4nsigs/ry4nsigs/README.md

 - 👋 Hi, I’m Ryan and I'm a cognitive scientist turned data analyst.
 - 👀 I’m interested in using data-driven solutions to answer big questions.
 - 💻 Tools | Python, R
-- 🎓 Certifications | Scientific Computing with Python
+- 🎓 Certifications | Data Analysis with Python, Scientific Computing with Python
 - ⚡ Fun fact: During my former life as a scientist, I specialized in primate behavior and spent time living and working with monkeys in African rainforest and savannah environments
 - 📫 Reach out to me on LinkedIn if you're interested in working together: www.linkedin.com/in/ryan-sigmundson-6847a854
 <!---